cybera/policy-browser/doc/architecture.md

   - Set up a RAC server w/ Apache and a simple web framework (we'll have to fight out which one, but we may want this to be a little more familiar/flexible/efficient than R's shiny - RoR or Django would be some obvious contenders)
   - Set up a simple document browsing interface: Click a link, see the text of a submission
   - Any other bells and whistles for a first cut?
 Things that we could get done in 1-3 days?
+Why?: I think we're not going to truly get a feel for these documents if we don't start actually trying to read/browse them.
+In theory, we can browse by actually opening the files, or by querying them on the command line from the sqlite database.
+But that's just not the same as being able to click through and have text immediately show up.
+The sooner we get this up, the sooner we can start thinking about how to make the entire experience of looking for stuff better.

+# Top stories:

+I'm thinking these could be some of the most useful "next up" stories:

+- Interface: Simple document browser
+- Our own NE chunker (possibly requiring our own Part-of-speech tagger)
+- A simple human-in-the-loop system to correct NE chunker misfires

+# Machine Learnin' Problem Formulations

+Let's use this as a place to sketch out ideas of where we might apply machine learning and what problems we may have to solve to do so.
+Before we actually try one of these ideas, we should have:
+1. The problem boiled down to a typical machine learning problem formulation, where we have a bunch of examples with some number of features and we're using them to make a single prediction.
+2. We should have an idea of how much data we'd need and how hard it would be to get it.
+Would there be any creative ways of obtaining it?
+Or could we deploy it imperfectly and have human-in-the-loop style modification/addition to the data set?
+Could we bootstrap off of a more comprehensive dataset and just specialize at the last step?
+3. We should have a good idea of what that information might be useful for in serving our larger goal of making these documents easier to browse and digest.
+How do we use the predictions once we have them?
+4. What sort of machine learning approach do we think would give the most chance of success?
+For example, if we have a really small data set, maybe we want to consider just a simple linear or logistic regression over some really deep model?

+- predict whether a case (or segment within a case) is a response to a previous case
+  - high usefulness in organizing segments: even if we don't know *which* segment it is responding to, we could use the information to show segments that haven't yet been linked to the things they're responding to but are probably responses to *something*.
+This would allow a human to make these linkages without having to sort through the vast majority of segments that aren't responses.
+  - small amount of data (and we would have to label all of it ourselves)
+  - probably a very simple machine learning algorithm that wouldn't need lots of data and could run quickly
+- topic extraction as a tool to help other labelling?
+  - show segments that seem to be related and ask
+    - are they related?
+    - how are they related?
+- any way we could turn it into a crowd-sourcing thing?
+  - i.e. someone organizing their own information could help others and speed up labelling
+  - how to know how much that would help speed things up?

+# Continaul Process for Generating New Stories

+With this project in particular, we can probably figure out a lot of where we want to go with it by just trying to browse/organize documents with it and trying to make that experience better.
+Here's a simple sketch for something we could be doing at regular (possibly daily?) intervals:

+- Start organizing something by hand
+- Note the pain points
+- Think about how a ML process and/or user interface addition/change might aid that